TKashtanova/finalProject/README.md

 # IDS6145(SimTech 2019) - Research Plan
-(remember all text between brackets to be removed in proposal and final, like template above)

 > * Group Name: (be creative!)
 123
 > * Group participants names: Yifan Huang and Tatiana Kashtanova